 2 teaspoons dried mint

-½ teaspoon ground black pepper (to taste)
+1/2 teaspoon ground black pepper (to taste)

-½ cup frozen chopped spinach, thawed & drained
+1/2cup frozen chopped spinach, thawed & drained

-½ cup feta cheese crumbled
+1/2cup feta cheese crumbled

 2 red or yellow sweet peppers, cut flat into four pieces

 1/2cup tzatziki, Greek yogurt dip

 2 – 3 tablespoons olive oil, for cooking

-- Add minced onions and garlic to seasoned meat.
-Add egg, spinach, breadcrumbs and feta.
+In a large bowl start with ground lamb, season meat with oregano, pepper, and mint.
+Mix lightly.
+Add minced onions and garlic to seasoned meat.
+Add egg, spinach, breadcrumbs, and feta.
 Mix well, by hand or with a spoon, until all ingredients are well blended.

 Form by hand into 4 – 6 meat patties, place on a tray or plate, and chill for a minimum of ten minutes in the refrigerator.
 This helps the meat to firm and makes the patties easier to grill (or fry).